red-hat-storage/ocs-training/ocp4ocs4/ocs-cluster-shrink/ocs4-shrink-cluster.md

 ### Remove OSD Deployment Objects

-Now that the OSds have been removed from the Ceph cluster and the OSD pods have been removed from the OCP cluster we will remove the corresponding deployment object for the OSDs we have removed.
+Now that the OSDs have been removed from the Ceph cluster and the OSD pods have been removed from the OCP cluster we will remove the deployment object for each OSD we have removed.

 ~~~
 for i in 5 4 3; do oc delete -n openshift-storage deployment.apps/rook-ceph-osd-${i}; done